 Superficial candidiasis

-The most common complaint is that a person is worried about burning, dryness or discomfort in the mouth.
-The pain gets worse with eating.
-The mucous membrane of the oral cavity becomes edematous, small white rashes appear.
+The most common complaint is that a person is bothered by burning, dryness or discomfort in the mouth.
+The pain gets worse when eating.
+The oral mucosa becomes swollen, and small white rashes appear.
 A whitish film or a strong gray coating may form.

-• Lesions of the skin, nails and hair
+• Lesions of skin, nails and hair

 Chronic generalized candidiasis